ng-rh/dotnet-eShopOnWeb/OpenshiftDeployment.md

 # Openshift Deployment

+## Min requirements

+    1) OC Client Version: 4.12.0
+    2) Openshift Cluster: 4.12

+## Introduction

    We have to deploy 3 components for deployment of Eshop on web in Openshift.
+We will show both strategy deploying via s2i and docker.

       a) SQL server
       b) Public API
       c) Web App

    1) Clone this repo and change directory to repo cloned directory.